Vision Learners Meet Web Image-Text Pairs: Experiments

 \subsection{Implementation Details}

 \textbf{Encoders and decoders.} Our framework contains an image encoder $f$, and two decoders $g_V$ and $g_L$ for decoding the latent representation to reconstruct the image and the textual caption, respectively.
-The image encoder $f$ is implemented as Vision Transformer~\cite{vit} backbone, and the image decoder is implemented with the same architecture as in MAE~\cite{MAE}.
-We follow SimVLM~\cite{simvlm} to implement the text decoder $g_L$.
-We train this encoder-decoder architecture with teacher-forcing~\cite{teacherforcing} to learn the model efficiently.
+The image encoder $f$ is implemented using a Vision Transformer~\citep{vit} backbone, and the image decoder is implemented with the same architecture as in MAE~\citep{MAE}.
+We implement the text decoder $g_L$ following SimVLM~\citep{simvlm}.
+For efficient training, we train our encoder-decoder architecture using teacher-forcing~\citep{teacherforcing}.
+Detailed implementation details, including architectures and hyper parameters, are provided in the Appendix.
+The code is available at~\url{https://huggingface.co/spaces/tennant/MUG_caption}.

-\textbf{Pre-training datasets.} We train the models on the publicly available CC3M dataset~\cite{cc3m}.
-Other than CC3M, we also collect 200M web image-text pairs to study the scalablity of \OURS.
-The collected data has no filtering processing and tremendous noises could be contained, presenting a challenge for \OURS.
-We name the privately collected dataset as W200M in the following.
+\textbf{Pre-training datasets.} We train models on the publicly available CC3M~\citep{cc3m} and LAION400M~\citep{laion400m} datasets.
+Additionally, we also collect 200M web image-text pairs to study the scalability of \OURS.
+The collected data has no filtering processing and as a result it potentially contains a large amount of noise which presents a challenge for multi-modal methods.
+We denote this privately collected dataset as W200M.